zachman9084/hack-1.0/readme.md

 `./a.out`

-Contributed to by: Zach Hoffman https://github.com/zachman9084/hack-1.0
+Contributed to by: Zach Hoffman,Benoit Bikeli https://github.com/zachman9084/hack-1.0